There is exciting new technology that can help treat Carpal Tunnel Syndrome. First, we need to understand what causes it.

 The first treatment is to wear a wrist brace at night during sleep.
 Also, there is a B-6 vitamin called P-5-P (pyridoxal-5-phosphate) that can be taken once or twice daily to help the injured median nerve to recover from being squished.

-There are stretching exercises that can help to make the tunnel bigger so the nerve is not squished.
-These exercises are described in detail in the book: Winners’ Guide to Pain Relief.
+There are stretching exercises that can help to relive pressure on the tunnel so the nerve is not squished.
+Stretching and strengthening exercises can also improve tendon and ligament health and flexibility, which can aid in reducing pressure on the nerve.
+Useful exercises are described in detail in the book: Winners’ Guide to Pain Relief.

 Another treatment is surgery to cut the ligament that goes across the wrist and make more space for the nerve.
-This treatment is a temporary fix, because if people continue to do the things that caused the problem, it comes back after the surgery!
+This treatment is about 50% effective, but if people continue to do the things that caused the problem, it comes back after the surgery!
+Moreover, 30% of the time, traditional surgery gives unfavorable results.

 Does insurance pay for this New Procedure?

-With the exception of Medicare, most insurance companies will cover partial reimbursement after pre-authorization if you have out of network coverage.
+With the exception of Medicare, most insurance companies will cover partial reimbursement after pre-authorization, should you have out of network coverage.
+Because it is a minimally-invasive and comparatively inexpensive procedure, health insurance companies might offer coverage in the hopes you won’t later need a much more expensive surgery.

 About the Author: